msalibian/STAT406/Lecture3/README.md

 Lecture slides
 --------------

--   A preliminary version of the lecture slides is [here](STAT406-17-lecture-3.pdf).
+-   A preliminary version of the lecture slides is [here](STAT406-18-lecture-3-preliminary.pdf).
--   The activity hand-out is [here](lecture3-activity.pdf).
+-   The activity hand-out will be here.

 Cross-validation when the model is chosen using the data
 --------------------------------------------------------